ratpack/ratpack/ratpack-manual/src/content/chapters/34-hystrix.md

 # Hystrix

+> Note: The Hystrix project has been placed in [maintenance mode](https://github.com/Netflix/Hystrix#hystrix-status) and is no longer receiving updates.
+  Hystrix relies on RxJava 1.x, which integration with Ratpack has been deprecated as of 1.7.0.
+Users of `ratpack-hystrix` have a few options for continuing support: continue to utilize `ratpack-rx` until it is removed in Ratpack 2.0, utilize `ratpack-rx2` through the [`RxJavaInterop`](https://github.com/akarnokd/RxJavaInterop) library, or migrate from Hystrix to [Resilience4j](https://github.com/resilience4j/resilience4j) through the use of the [`ratpack-resilience4j`](https://github.com/resilience4j/resilience4j/tree/master/resilience4j-ratpack) provided by that project.

 If your application is part of a distributed architecture like microservices, has dependencies on other distributed services or a client library that can potentially result in network requests, then it is essential that you defend your application with [Hystrix](https://github.com/Netflix/Hystrix/wiki).
 Part of the [Netflix OSS Platform](https://github.com/Netflix), Hystrix is a library that provides fault tolerance and greater control in the face of failure resulting in reduced latency, increased responsiveness and resilience for your application.
 See the [Hystrix Wiki](https://github.com/Netflix/Hystrix/wiki/How-To-Use#Common-Patterns) for common usage patterns.